dusk-network/moat/README.md

 Methods:
     query_contract,
     query_contract_with_feeder
-query_contract: accepts generic argument A, contract id and method name and returns generic value R
-query_contract_with_feeder: accepts generic argument A, contract id and method name and returns a Stream of type Bytes
+query_contract - accepts a generic argument, contract id and contract query method name, returns a generic value result query_contract_with_feeder - accepts a generic argument, contract id and method name, returns result as a Stream of bytes

 ### blockchain queries